-Term Definition Account Description of particular events or situations.
-Accurate Produce work competently, fit for purpose and correctly without significant error.
-Accurately Act or perform with care and precision; correctly within acceptable limits from a standard.
-Adequate The work is acceptable in most areas, but with some gaps or inconsistencies.
-All All relevant content for a specific area, as described in the component.
-Analyse/Analysis Separate information into components and identify characteristics, typically in order to interpret.
-Applied Put to practical use.
-Appropriate Relevant and considered in relation to the purpose/task/ context.
+Definition Description of particular events or situations.
+Produce work competently, fit for purpose and correctly without significant error.
+Act or perform with care and precision; correctly within acceptable limits from a standard.
+The work is acceptable in most areas, but with some gaps or inconsistencies.
+All relevant content for a specific area, as described in the component.
+Separate information into components and identify characteristics, typically in order to interpret.
+Put to practical use.
+Relevant and considered in relation to the purpose/task/ context.
 Select and use skills/knowledge in ways that reflect the aim.
-Argument Propositions supported by evidence.
-Balanced All factors have been considered in equal detail.
-Basic The work comprises the minimum required and provides the base or starting point from which to develop.
-Includes just the core elements or features without elaboration/ examples/details.
-Brief/Briefly Accurate and to the point but lacking detail/contextualisation/examples.
-Clear/ly Easy to perceive and unambiguous.
-Coherent Logically consistent.
-Communicate Make known, transfer information, convey ideas to others.
-Compare/ Comparison Identify the main factors relating to two or more items/ situations, explain the similarities and differences, and in some cases say which is best and why.
-Competent Showing the necessary ability, knowledge, or skill to do something successfully.
-Complete Include the required information.
+Propositions supported by evidence.
+All factors have been considered in equal detail.
+The work comprises the minimum required and provides the base or starting point from which to develop.
+Includes just the core elements or features without elaboration/examples/details.
+Accurate and to the point but lacking detail/contextualisation/examples.
+Easy to perceive and unambiguous.
+Logically consistent.
+Make known, transfer information, convey ideas to others.
+Identify the main factors relating to two or more items/ situations, explain the similarities and differences, and in some cases say which is best and why.
+Showing the necessary ability, knowledge, or skill to do something successfully.
+Include the required information.

 Term Definition Comprehensive The work is well developed and thorough, covering all pertinent aspects/information to evidence understanding in terms of both breadth and depth.
 All elements are considered in equal depth and breadth.
 Confident/ce Exhibit certainty, having command over information/ argument, etc. Demonstrate secure application of skills or processes.
 Consider/ Consideration Review and respond to given information.
 Considered Reached after, or carried out with, careful thought.
 Consistency Steps in a process followed repeatedly and as intended.
-Creative Using techniques, equipment and processes to express ideas or feelings in new ways.
-Demonstrate Carry out and apply knowledge, understanding and/or skills in a practical situation.
+Creative Using techniques, equipment and processes to express ide or feelings in new ways.
+Demonstrate Carry out and apply knowledge, understanding and/or skil in a practical situation.
 Describe/Description Set out characteristics.
 Provide clear information that includes the relevant features, elements or facts.
 Detailed Point-by-point consideration of relevant and accurate features, elements and/or facts supported by examples, showing attention to particulars beyond a simple response.
 Developed Consider and expand on all relevant points in detail.
 Dexterity/Dextrous Perform a difficult action quickly and skilfully with the hands or the ability to think quickly and effectively.
 Effective Applies relevant knowledge and understanding and/or skills appropriately to a task and achieves the desired outcome; successful in producing a desired or intended result.
 Excellent Consistently high standard of skill in completing a practical task.
 Extensive Large in range or scope.
 Few A small number or amount, not many but more than one.
 Fully Completely or entirely; to the fullest extent.
 Generally Appropriate in most cases, with a few exceptions.
 Generic Characteristic of or relating to a class or group of things; not specific.
 Good The work gives information and careful consideration about many/several elements of the context, usually point by point, and lines of reasoning are clear, valid, relevant and logical.
 Identify/ing/ Identification Name or otherwise characterise the main features or purpose of something.